apache/nuttx/configs/sama5d3x-ek/README.txt

           This delay will be especially long if the board is not connected to a network.

+    16. You can enable the touchscreen by modifying the configuration in the following ways:

+        System Type:
+          CONFIG_SAMA5_ADC=y                     : ADC support is required
+          CONFIG_SAMA5_TSD=y                     : Enabled touchcreen device support
+          SAMA5_TSD_4WIRE=y                      : 4-Wire interface with pressure

+        You might want to tinker with the SWAPXY and THRESHX and THRESHY settings to get the result that you want.

+        Drivers:
+          CONFIG_INPUT=y                         : (automatically selected)

+        Board Selection:
+           CONFIG_SAMA5_TSD_DEVMINOR=0           : Register as /dev/input0

+        Library Support:
+          CONFIG_SCHED_WORKQUEUE=y               : Work queue support required

+        These options may also be applied to enable a built-in touchscreen test application:

+        Applicaton Configuration:
+          CONFIG_EXAMPLES_TOUCHSCREEN=y          : Enable the touchscreen built-int test CONFIG_EXAMPLES_TOUCHSCREEN_MINOR=0    : To match the board selection CONFIG_EXAMPLES_TOUCHSCREEN_DEVPATH="/dev/input0"

+        Defaults should be okay for all related settings.

     STATUS:

       PCK FREQUENCY
       2013-7-19:  This configuration (as do the others) run at 396MHz.
         The SAMA5D3 can run at 536MHz.
 I still need to figure out the